 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hichin have been found, including Hitchins, Hitchen, Hitchens, Hitchin, Hitchings, Hitchins, Hitching and many more.

 Early Notables of the Hichin family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Hichin Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hichin Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hichin family to the New World and Oceana
+Migration of the Hichin family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Hichin, or a variant listed above to cross the Atlantic and come to North America were : John Hitchens settled in Virginia in 1654; Arthur Hitchens settled in Maine in 1616 four years before the "Mayflower"; Margaret and Anne Hitchens settled in Barbados in 1663.